GenericUK/MariaDB-Raspbian-DEB/README.md

 # PRE INSTALL INSTRUCTIONS

-1. mysqldump -u root -p --all-databases > mysqlbackup.sql
+mysqldump -u root -p --all-databases > mysqlbackup.sql<br>
-2. If your on a live production server you'll probably want to stop your web server now
+If your on a live production server you'll probably want to stop your web server now<br>
-3. sudo service mysql stop **[OR]** sudo /etc/init.d/mysql stop
+sudo service mysql stop **[OR]** sudo /etc/init.d/mysql stop

 **Uninstall MySQL (if installed)**<br>
 Because MariaDB is a drop in replacement for MySQL most of the libraries should work, however apt-get did want to uninstall most of it so I let it and also ran auto-remove just to finish the job.

 Don't purge if you want to keep your existing MySQL config's and databases.
 I kept all mine.

-1. sudo apt-get remove mysql-server mysql-client-5.5 mysql-common mysql-server-5.5 mysql-server-core-5.5
+sudo apt-get remove mysql-server mysql-client-5.5 mysql-common mysql-server-5.5 mysql-server-core-5.5<br>
-2. sudo apt-get autoremove **[optional]**
+sudo apt-get autoremove **[optional]**

 # INSTALL

-1. sudo dpkg -i /DOWLOAD_LOCATION/mariadb_10.0.20-1_armhf.deb
+sudo dpkg -i /DOWLOAD_LOCATION/mariadb_10.0.20-1_armhf.deb

 # POST INSTALL

-MariaDB default location is /usr/local/mysql and the executables are in /usr/local/mysql/bin.
-On Raspbian/Debian they would have been in /usr/bin, so we need to update our MariaDB/MySQL config files if your replacing MySQL.
+**MariaDB default location is /usr/local/mysql and the executables are in /usr/local/mysql/bin.
+On Raspbian/Debian they would have been in /usr/bin, so we need to update our MariaDB/MySQL config files if your replacing MySQL.**

-1. sudo nano /etc/mysql/my.cnf
+sudo nano /etc/mysql/my.cnf
 * basedir = /usr/local/mysql
 * lc-messages-dir = /usr/local/mysql/share

-2. sudo nano /etc/mysql/debian-start
+sudo nano /etc/mysql/debian-start
 * source /usr/local/mysql/debian-start.inc.sh
 * MYSQL="/usr/local/mysql/bin/mysql --defaults-file=/etc/mysql/debian.cnf"
 * MYADMIN="/usr/local/mysql/bin/mysqladmin --defaults-file=/etc/mysql/debian.cnf"
 * MYUPGRADE="/usr/local/mysql/bin/mysql_upgrade --defaults-extra-file=/etc/mysql/debian.cnf"

-Now we need to add a replacement debian-start.inc.sh which will be missing after the uninstalling MySQL
+**Now we need to add a replacement debian-start.inc.sh which will be missing after the uninstalling MySQL**

-3. sudo wget --no-check-certificate https://raw.githubusercontent.com/allfs/mariadb/master/debian/additions/debian-start.inc.sh -P /usr/local/mysql/
+sudo wget --no-check-certificate<br> https://raw.githubusercontent.com/allfs/mariadb/master/debian/additions/debian-start.inc.sh -P /usr/local/mysql/

 We now need to symlink to libmysqlclient if it was uninstalled

-4. sudo ln -s /usr/local/mysql/lib/libmysqlclient.so.18 /usr/lib/libmysqlclient.so.18
+sudo ln -s /usr/local/mysql/lib/libmysqlclient.so.18 /usr/lib/libmysqlclient.so.18

-Right we also need to add the new bin location to bashrc
+**Right we also need to add the new bin location to bashrc**

-5. nano .bashrc
+nano .bashrc
 * MYSQL_MARIADB_BIN=/usr/local/mysql
 * PATH=$MYSQL_MARIADB_BIN/bin:$PATH
-6. source .bashrc
+source .bashrc

-I also had to create a socket location, this may get done on a reboot but who wants to do that.
+**I also had to create a socket location, this may get done on a reboot but who wants to do that.**

-7. sudo mkdir /var/run/mysqld
+sudo mkdir /var/run/mysqld<br>
-8. chown -R mysql:root /var/run/mysqld
+chown -R mysql:root /var/run/mysqld

-Okay lets fire it up and do an upgrade
+**Okay lets fire it up and do an upgrade**

-9. sudo /etc/init.d/mysql start
+sudo /etc/init.d/mysql start<br>
-10. mysql_upgrade
+mysql_upgrade<br>
-11. sudo /etc/init.d/mysql restart
+sudo /etc/init.d/mysql restart<br>

 There's still more to come...